moschan/alfred-cage-workflow/README.md

 Installation
 ===
-You can download from this.
+You can download from here.

 [Download](https://github.com/moschan/alfred-cage-workflow/archive/v1.0.zip)